Skyworth: History

 Skyworth was established in 1988 in Shenzhen.
 In 1992 Skyworth Group established its headquarters in Hong Kong.

-In 2003 the head office of the group was moved into the newly-built Skyworth Building.
+In 2003 the head office of the group was moved into the newly built Skyworth Building.

 From 1996 to 2000 is termed by the company its "fast growth period", during which it was the number four, in term of production volume, television manufacturing company in China.
 This period of growth culminated with an IPO on the Hong Kong Stock Exchange in April 2000.

 After 2000, Skyworth experienced problems resulting from such quick expansion.
 It shuttered a small appliances unit and sold to creditors an 80% equity stake in its newly minted mobile phone subsidiary for a nominal sum.

 Products

 The company's core products, televisions and set-top boxes, are complemented by a variety of other products and services including leasing itself property and major appliances.

 SKYWORTH has five different TV series targeting different audience segments: W, S, Q, G and A series.

 W stands for “Wonder”.
 The latest products include the SKYWORTH W82, the first mass-produced transformable TV, and the SKYWORTH W92, an 88-inch 8K OLED TV, launched in March 2021.

 S stands for “Supreme”.
 The latest product is the SKYWORTH S82, a 4K OLED TV, launched in September 2021.

 The Q series presents “Quality” products.
 The latest product is the SKYWORTH Q72, a 4K SmartMiniLED TV, launched in September 2021.

 The G Series stands for “General”.
 The latest product is the SKYWORTH G90, a 4K OLED gaming monitor, launched in September 2021.

 A stands for “Ablaze”.
-The latest product is the SKYWORTH A20 Pro, a 4K 120Hz flicker-free TV, launched in September 2021.
+The latest product is the SKYWORTH A20 Pro, a 4K 120 Hz flicker-free TV, launched in September 2021.